roderickperez/seismicDenoisingScheme/README.md

-# Post-stack Seismic Data Preconditioning via Dynamic Guided Learning
+# Post-stack Seismic Data Denoising via Dynamic Guided Learning

-This is the official implementation of the paper **Poststack Seismic Data Preconditioning via Dynamic Guided Learning** [arXiv](https://arxiv.org/abs/2502.00887).
+This is the official implementation of the paper **Poststack Seismic Data Denoising via Dynamic Guided Learning** [arXiv](https://arxiv.org/abs/2502.00887).
 This work introduces a dynamic guided learning workflow that utilizes a dynamic database to generate both clean and noisy patches during training.
 This database guides the learning process for a supervised enhancement task, improving generalization by reducing reliance on specific known distributions.
 As a result, the method eliminates the need for external datasets while enhancing generalization and adaptability.

 **Proposed method**